LiviuSosu/LiviuSosu/README.md

 ### Hi there 👋

-For the past years I have worked on the follwing repositories "CareerTrack" and "CareerTrack-FrontEnd", trying to follow the clean-code best practices.
-It currently represents my work samples that I cosnider most representative to illustrate my technical profile.<br />
+For the past years, I have worked on the following repositories "CareerTrack" and "CareerTrack-FrontEnd", trying to follow the clean-code best practices.
+It currently represents my work samples that I consider most representative to illustrate my technical profile.<br />
 <br />
 The repositories are pinned bellow
 <br />